 - Friendships & relationships

 Members of the Speakers Bureau have different areas of expertise in talking about their diagnosis.
 Please review the biographies below to select the most appropriate speaker for your organization.
-Contact Jim Murray at firstname.lastname@example.org if you are interested in becoming a speaker.
 Contact our training department to arrange for one of our speakers to visit you (or if you are interested in becoming a speaker).

 *Please Note: The Speakers Bureau consists of experienced non-professional speakers with Asperger profiles.
 To schedule a consultation or training by one of our professional Asperger/Autism specialists, please visit our Consultation and Training page.